-There are four main factors underpinning the need for an Identity and Access Management strategy:
+There are five main factors underpinning the need for an Identity and Access Management strategy:

 The EU Data Protection Regulations, Safe Harbour and other legal regulations are requiring businesses to be able to show effective data governance policies and capabilities are in place.
 For European businesses, the 28th of May, 2018 is when the regulations came into force.
 By then, if you haven’t defined your data access policies, have the means to enforce them accurately and also have the capability to produce a verifiable audit trail, your business could be in trouble.